Code-Institute-Submissions/houseplant-heroes/README.md

 - Flash Messages

   - Flash messages are used to provide feedback to the user for certain actions, e.g. when a posted is updated
-  - The messages are layed over the hero-image and come before the heading so they are, generally, at eye height for the user.
+  - The messages are laid over the hero-image and come before the heading so they are, generally, at eye height for the user.

 - Heading

-  - Each page has a heading position towards the center of the hero image.
+  - Each page has a heading position towards the centre of the hero image.
 This reassures the user where they are on the site.

 - Subheading